-Our other income - net in 2016 and 2015 were almost the same at ₱493.5 million.
-The movements in the account were attributable to the following: 1) favorable impact of changes in foreign exchange rate since the Group is in net financial asset position, net effect was ₱40.3 million; 2) recognized gain of ₱239.6 million on the sale of the Parent Company's 12.5% interest in THNC to SMM; 3) decrease in impairment losses on input VAT by ₱33.0 million; and 4) increase in special projects by ₱29.2 million.
-However, the said increases were partially offset by: 1) demurrage incurred in 2016 amounting to ₱107.0 million compared to a despatch of ₱39.0 million in 2015; 2) no business acquisitions happened in 2016, thus no gain on bargain purchase was recognized; 3) decrease in reversal of allowance for impairment losses on inventories by ₱29.1 million; 4) impairment losses on property and equipment amounting to ₱12.8 million was recognized in 2016; and

-5) impairment losses on AFS financial assets of P119.2 million and trade and other receivables of P25.0 million were also recognized in 2016.
+Other income - net were P588.8 million in 2016 and P540.8 million in 2015.
+The movements in the account were attributable to the following: 1) favorable impact of changes in foreign exchange rate since the Group is in net financial asset position, net effect was P40.3 million; 2) recognized gain of P239.6 million on the sale of the Parent Company's 12.5% interest in THNC to SMM; 3) decrease in impairment losses on input VAT by P33.0 million; and 4) increase in special projects by P29.2 million.
+However, the said increases were partially offset by: 1) no business acquisitions happened in 2016, thus no gain on bargain purchase was recognized; 2) decrease in reversal of allowance for impairment losses on inventories by P 29.1 million; 3) impairment losses on property and equipment amounting to P12.8 million was recognized in 2016; and 4) impairment losses on AFS financial assets of P19.2 million and trade and other receivables of P25.0 million were also recognized in 2016.